-Among the countries with exclusive or almost exclusive use of tú, we can name: the Spanish Antilles: Santo Domingo, Cuba (except for a very small region on the eastern end of the island), and Puerto Rico; Mexico (except for the state of Chiapas), and central Peru.
+Among the countries with exclusive or almost exclusive use of tú, we can name the Spanish Antilles: Santo Domingo, Cuba (except for a very small region on the eastern end of the island), and Puerto Rico; Mexico (except for the state of Chiapas), and central Peru.

 During the colonisation, Mexico and Peru were home to Spanish viceroyalties shortly after the Spaniards arrived on the continent.
 Santo Domingo hosted an important university and ships on the way to South America made stop-overs there.
 Finally, Cuba and Puerto Rico only became independent in 1898 and therefore remained very closely tied to Spain for a long time.
-Because of these close contact, vos disappeared from the scene, as in Spain, leaving tú as the only informal form of address.
+Because of this close contact, vos disappeared from the scene, as in Spain, leaving tú as the only informal form of address.

 Countries Where Vos Coexists with Tú

 In all the other Latin American countries, vos is used either exclusively or coexists with tú.
 The most important representatives of the former group are the River Plate countries Argentina and Paraguay, where vos is the unmarked and only informal form of address.
 Moreover, all social classes use it.

 In Central America, for a long time, Costa Rica has been the only country where the same happened, but lately tú seems to be reappearing.

 In countries or regions where vos and tú are both used as informal confidential forms of address, the former is characteristic of the spoken language.
 In addition, vos tends to be preferred by the popular classes, frequently being considered as sub-standard, whereas tú is used by the higher classes and learned at school.
 Countries with these sociolinguistic features are, for example, Guatemala, El Salvador, Venezuela, Bolivia, and Chile.